|

 and supplemental reading lists.

-for Frugal and Focused Tweeting.
-The launch was
+for Frugal and Focused Tweeting was

 planned by Promotion a la Carte.